Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: System and design

-Three main visualisation panels provide coordinated views of the data: the visual metrics panel (\autoref{fig:webveta_overview}(d)), the spatial panel (\autoref{fig:webveta_overview}(b)), and the timeline panel (\autoref{fig:webveta_overview}(e)).
-The metrics panel provides a flexible multivariate data exploration and comparison via a matrix showing the relationships between samples, spatial filtering (with or without AOIs), temporal filtering (TWIs), or groups of them.
-Panel (d) can also be switched from the matrix to a histogram view of fixation and saccade distributions (see supplementary video).
-The spatial panel presents group or individual attention distribution across the view field via density maps, with fixations and saccades showing spatial context.
-A scanpath showing temporal eye movement sequence~\cite{menges2020visualization} is shown on-demand on mouse hovering over the timeline scarfplot of AOI sequences.
-A video view allows a user to attach a video associated with each sample.
+Three main visualisation panels provide coordinated views for flexible exploration: the metric panel in \autoref{fig:webveta_overview}(d), the spatial panel in \autoref{fig:webveta_overview}(b), and the timeline panel in \autoref{fig:webveta_overview}(e).
+The metric panel in \autoref{fig:webveta_overview}(d) provides flexible multivariate data exploration and comparison (\rev{\textit{Relate}~\cite{kurzhals2017task}}).
+The metric panel (d) can be switched between a matrix and a histogram view (next to the matrix tab) of fixation and saccade distributions.
+A video view, embedded to the metric panel (left of the matrix), as seen in \autoref{fig:webveta_overview}(d), allows a user to attach a video associated with each sample.
 When a TWI is selected, it navigates the video of a currently selected sample to the corresponding timespan of the TWI for gaining context about eye movement data.
+Furthermore, coordinated views showing the spatial panel (b) can be linked with a matrix or histogram view in Panel (d), which present group or individual attention distribution numerically and across the spatial view field via density maps, with fixations and saccades showing spatial context.
+A scanpath showing temporal eye movement sequence is shown on-demand in~\autoref{fig:webveta_overview}(b) on mouse hovering over the scarfplot of AOI sequences in~\autoref{fig:webveta_overview}(e).